Well-posedness and propagation of chaos for McKean-Vlasov equations with jumps and locally Lipschitz coefficients: Introduction

-with $Lip_1$ the space of Lipschitz continuous functions w.r.t. the metric~$d$ with Lipschitz constant non-greater than one.
+with $Lip_1$ the space of Lipschitz continuous functions with Lipschitz constant non-greater than one.
 Let us note that characterizations of this convergence are given in Theorem~6.9 and Definition~6.8 of \cite{villani_optimal_2008}. \item For $T>0$ and $(G,d)$ a Polish space, $D([0,T],G)$ (resp. $D(\r_+,G)$) denotes the space of c\`adl\`ag $G-$valued functions defined on $[0,T]$ (resp. $\r_+$) endowed with Skorohod topology, whence this space is Polish.
 Let us recall that the convergence of a sequence $(x_n)_n$ of $D([0,T],G)$ to some $x$ in Skorohod topology is equivalent to the existence of continuous increasing functions $\lambda_n$ satisfying $\lambda_n(0)=0,$ $\lambda_n(T)=T$ and both

 vanish as $n$ goes to infinity.
-In the following, we call such a sequence $(\lambda_n)_n$ a sequence of time-changes. \item $L$ denotes the Lipschitz constant of the coefficients (see Assumption~\ref{hypnonlip}). \item $C$ denotes any arbitrary positive constant, whose value can change from line to line in an equation.
+In the following, we call such a sequence $(\lambda_n)_n$ a sequence of time-changes. \item $L$ denotes the Lipschitz constant of the coefficients (see Assumption~\ref{hypnonlip}), $a$ a positive constant defined in Assumption~\ref{hypmoment}, and $k_0\in\n$ in Assumption~\ref{hypnonlip}. \item $C$ denotes any arbitrary positive constant, whose value can change from line to line in an equation.
 If the constant depends on some parameter $\theta,$ we write $C_\theta$ instead. \end{itemize}